-Minor Comment 1-16
+Minor Comment 1-16 DONE

 L83-86: Split into several sentences.
 Clearly describe under which specific conditions formation

 of magnetite and concomitant As(III) sequestration may play an important role.

 Response 1-16

 To be clear, the present sentence is fine grammatically and would not need to be split.
 However, we are happy to provide more detail on the conditions under which magnetite formation occurs and As(III) is sequestered.